parths7/Optical_Character_Recognition/README.md

 This project contains mainly three python files:

 **WebcamVideoStream.py:**
-It includes methods that involves in capturing video camera stream aread it frame by frame.
+It includes methods that involves in capturing video camera stream and read it frame by frame.

  **FPS.py:**
 It includes methods involved iin calculating time interval of video camera stream,